 Figure 3.
 YTHDF1–3 proteins negatively regulate post-entry HIV-1 infection in CD4+ T-cells.
 (A) Individual knockdown of endogenous YTHDF1–3 proteins in Jurkat CD4+ T cells was confirmed by immunoblotting.
-(B) Knockdown of YTHDF1-3 proteins does not affect on proliferation of Jurkat cells.
+(B) Knockdown of YTHDF1–3 proteins does not affect proliferation of Jurkat cells.
 Jurkat cells (2×104) were seeded and cultured for 3 days.
 At the times indicated, cell proliferation was measured using the MTS assay.
-(C) Knockdown of YTHDF1-3 proteins significantly increases HIV-1 infection compared to vector control cells.
+(C) Knockdown of YTHDF1–3 proteins significantly increases HIV-1 infection compared to vector control cells.
 (D) Individual knockdown of YTHDF1–3 proteins in activated primary CD4+ T-cells from a healthy donor.
 (E) Knockdown of YTHDF1–3 proteins significantly increases HIV-1 infection compared to vector control cells.
 (A and D) GAPDH was used as a loading control.
 (C and E) The vector controls without AZT were set as 100%.
-The reverse transcriptase inhibitor AZT treated cells were used as positive control for productive HIV-1 infection. *, p<0.05, **, p<0.005, and ***, p<0.0005, compared to vector control without AZT treatment.
-All results are shown as mean ±SD (n=3) and data presented are representative of at least 3 independent experiments.
+The reverse transcriptase inhibitor AZT treated cells were used as positive control for productive HIV-1 infection. * P<0.05, ** P <0.005, and *** P <0.0005, compared to vector control without AZT treatment.
+All results are shown as mean ±SD (n=3) and data presented are representative of at least three independent experiments.

 Figure 4.
 YTHDF1–3 proteins inhibit post-entry HIV-1 infection by blocking viral reverse transcription.
-HeLa cells over-expressing or knocking-down (shRNA) individual YTHDF1–3 proteins were infected with HIV-1-Luc/VSV-G at a MOI of 0.5.
-(A, B and D) Genomic DNA was isolated from the cells 24 hrs post-infection and HIV-1 late reverse transcription (RT) products were quantified by qPCR.
-(C) YTHDF family proteins reduce the formation of the 2-LTR circles of HIV-1 in infected HeLa cells.
-At 24 hrs post-infection, DNA was isolated from the cells and the 2-LTR circles of HIV-1 were analyzed by qPCR and normalized to GAPDH levels.
-AZT treated vector control cells were used as a negative control for HIV-1 inhibition. *, p<0.05 compared to the vector control without AZT treatment.
-All results are shown as mean ±SD (n=3) and data presented are representative of at least 3 independent experiments.
+HeLa cells over-expressing or knocking-down (shRNA) individual YTHDF1–3 proteins were infected with HIV-1-Luc/VSV-G at an MOI of 0.5.
+(A, B and D) Genomic DNA was isolated from the cells 24 hr post-infection and HIV-1 late reverse transcription (RT) products were quantified by qPCR.
+(C) YTHDF family proteins reduce the formation of HIV-1 2-LTR circles in infected HeLa cells.
+At 24 hr post-infection, DNA was isolated from the cells and the 2-LTR circles were analyzed by qPCR and normalized to GAPDH levels.
+AZT treated vector control cells were used as a negative control for HIV-1 inhibition. * P<0.05 compared to the vector control without AZT treatment.
+All results are shown as mean ±SD (n=3) and data presented are representative of at least three independent experiments.